Azure/communication-ui-library/docs/infrastructure/creating-a-release.md

     This will bump the package versions, as well as delete the change files and generate the changelog.
 1. Prune the changelog (see [Pruning a Changelog](../references/pruning-a-changelog.md))
 1. Put up a PR of the changes into main
 1. When the PR is completed, _on your release branch_, upload the packages to azure publishing pipelines and trigger the release pipeline.
-For information on how to do this see the [Azure SDK partner release wiki](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/1/Partner-Release-Pipeline).
+For information on how to do this, see the [Azure SDK partner release wiki](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/1/Partner-Release-Pipeline).
 1. Once the action has completed, verify on <https://www.npmjs.com/> that the package(s) published successfully.
 1. Post that a new release has happened on the [internal releases Teams channel](https://teams.microsoft.com/l/channel/19%3ae12aa149c0b44318b245ae8c30365880%40thread.skype/ACS%2520Deployment%2520Announcements?groupId=3e9c1fc3-39df-4486-a26a-456d80e80f82&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).